Heaventh007/NiNJA-Executer/README.md

 I tried giving them a chance, but since I was the one who did 99% of the work for this project, I've decided to release it publicly.

+If you want the full story you can message me on my Discord at: Heaventh#8411